-- After a 2008 vote of the New Jersey State Nurses Association membership to remove the Joint Protocol from APN statutes, the association developed and initiated the introduction of the Consumer Access to Health Care Act:(A3512 Munoz/Jasey/Benson/Coughlin) (S2354/Vitale/Madden) in November /December 2012.^{lvi} - These bills slumbered through successive legislative sessions without action until 2019, when, as S1961, it was reported out of the Senate Health Committee, but it was not posted for a full Senate vote, and it was never heard in the Assembly Health Committee.
-Ivii - The bills, as A2286 (Munoz)/S1522 (Vitale) were reintroduced in January 2022, seeking to eliminate the joint protocol and grant NJ APNs Full Practice Authority. - S1522 was reported out of the Senate Health Committee in December, 2022, but was never posted for a full Senate vote; A2286 made no progress in the Assembly. - The bills, now S944 (Munoz)/S1983 (Vitale), were reintroduced, once again in January, 2024. - The new bills would retain the requirement for a joint protocol for prescribing only for those APNs with less than two years or 2400 hours of experience.
-It would continue to require that APNs complete NJ Board of Nursing educational requirements for a masters or doctorate in an advanced practice. specialty, maintain national board certification in that specialty, as well as to meet the biennial continuing nursing education requirements in nursing.
-A944 /S1983, would also allow APNs to legally manage the paperwork that reflects the care they are already authorized to provide for a patient.
-Iviii It is intended to streamline patient care by authorizing APNs to sign, stamp, verify, or endorse a document which requires the signature, stamp, or verification, or endorsement of a physician
+After a 2008 vote of the New Jersey State Nurses Association membership to remove the Joint Protocol from APN statutes, the association developed and initiated the introduction of the Consumer Access to Health Care Act:(A3512 Munoz/Jasey/Benson/Coughlin)

+(S2354/Vitale/Madden) in November /December2012.
+Ivi This bill slumbered through successive legislative sessions without action until 2019, when, as S1961, it was reported out of the Senate Health Committee, but it was not posted for a full Senate vote, and it was never heard in the Assembly Health Committee.
+Ivii The bill-A1760 (Munoz/Jasey/Benson/Coughlin), reintroduced in January 2020, seeks to eliminate the joint protocol.
+The bill would retain the requirement for a joint protocol for prescribing only for those APNs with less than two years or 2400 hours of experience.
+It would continue to require that APNs complete NJ Board of Nursing educational requirements for a masters or doctorate in an advanced practice specialty, achieve national board certification in that specialty, and meet the biennial continuing nursing education requirements.
+A1760 would also allow APNs to legally manage the paperwork that reflects the care they are already authorized to provide for a patient.
+It must be emphasized that all other aspects of APN practice in New Jersey are already fully autonomous, including physical assessment, diagnosis and management of episodic and chronic illnesses, ordering of laboratory and diagnostic tests, ordering and performing needed treatments and procedures, and referring to and collaborating with other providers.

-A944/S1983 does NOT expand APNs' scope of practice.
+A1760 does not expand APNs' scope of practice.
 Beyond prescribing, all other aspects of APN practice in NJ are already fully autonomous.